lauraschaposnik/old/_pages/worry.md

 <br>

 Could we, as a community, keep track of our community and how it evolves and grows?
+For instance, keeping an eye on lists like this one of [women geometers](https://docs.google.com/spreadsheets/d/1R349WYFQIpuVW7eDF1m3i06zMxVYP9IjGzdLSp_uVFo/edit#gid=0)?

 <br>